onap/doc/docs/guides/onap-operator/cloud_site/k8s/index.rst

 ..
 This work is licensed under a Creative Commons Attribution 4.0
 ..
 International License.  http://creativecommons.org/licenses/by/4.0
 ..
 Copyright 2017 AT&T Intellectual Property.
 All rights reserved.
+Modifications 2020 Nokia Networks

 Adding a Kubernetes (K8S) Cloud Site to ONAP